RikusWiehahn/lowline.ai/README.md

 ## 🏷️ Pricing

-### lowline.ai is Free to use with a small response delay,
+### lowline.ai is FREE to use with a small response delay,

 For full speed completions, [sign up](https://www.lowline.ai/sign-in) for a paid account and create an API Key.